MetroidPrimeModding/prime-practice-native/README.md

 ## Changelog

+### 2.2.1 (beta, next release)
+- Fix texture corruption
+- Reduce size by another ~70k
+- Make the menu fit on the screen properly at all times

 ### 2.2.0 (beta)
 - Reduce footprint by about ~200k
 - Fix font rendering to be far more legible